EddyVerbruggen/Calendar-PhoneGap-Plugin/README.md

   // create an event silently (on Android < 4 an interactive dialog is shown) window.plugins.calendar.createEvent(title,location,notes,startDate,endDate,success,error);

-  // create an event silently (on Android < 4 an interactive dialog is shown which doesn't use this options) with options.
+  // create an event silently (on Android < 4 an interactive dialog is shown which doesn't use this options) with options: var calOptions = window.plugins.calendar.getCalendarOptions(); // grab the defaults calOptions.firstReminderMinutes = 120; // default is 60, pass in null for no reminder (alarm) calOptions.secondReminderMinutes = 5;

-  // The options support only the reminders/alarms for now, but I will add more in the future: var calOptions = window.plugins.calendar.getCalendarOptions(); // grab the defaults calOptions.firstReminderMinutes = 120; // default is 60, pass in null for no reminder (alarm) calOptions.secondReminderMinutes = 5;
+  // Added these options in version 4.2.4, for iOS only right now (ignored on Android): calOptions.calendarName = "MyCreatedCalendar";
-  window.plugins.calendar.createEventWithOptions(title,location,notes,startDate,endDate,calOptions,success,error);
+  calOptions.recurrence = "monthly"; // supported are: daily, weekly, monthly, yearly calOptions.recurrenceEndDate = new Date(2015,6,1,0,0,0,0,0); // leave blank to add events into infinity and beyond window.plugins.calendar.createEventWithOptions(title,location,notes,startDate,endDate,calOptions,success,error);

   // create an event interactively (only supported on Android)